Shayetet 15: Squadron 914

 Squadron 914 is a naval patrol squadron at the Haifa naval base.
-Squadron 914 is currently divided into two patrols: the Peres patrol, and the Yesur patrol (in the past there was also an Eagle patrol), and in addition to them, there's also a Snapir unit.
+It is currently divided into two patrols: the Peres patrol, and the Yesur patrol (in the past there was also an Eagle patrol).
+In addition, there is also a Snapir unit.

 History

 1972 Lebanon ambush

-June 1972 near the Lebanon Coast Shayetet 13 Dvor 883 under the command of Dan Rabin and senior commander in the sea Eli Levi and INS Sa'ar under the command of Zvi Yanai carried out an ambush for a militant boa that was destroyed.
+In June 1972, near the Lebanon Coast, Shayetet 13 ship Dvor 883, under the command of Dan Rabin and senior commander in the area Eli Levi, and INS Sa'ar, under the command of Zvi Yanai, carried out an ambush of a militant boat that was destroyed.

 Yom Kippur War

 On October 16, 1973, two Dvor ships were used for rescue and transport for the force of Shayetet 13 participating in Operation Lady.
-From October 17–20 off the coast of Beirut, the Unit 707 vessels of Shayetet 7 along with two bees sabotaged maritime communication lines disrupting the communication lines.
+From October 17–20 off the coast of Beirut, vessels of Unit 707 of Shayetet 7, along with two Bees, sabotaged enemy maritime communication lines.